I drag my corpse around for most of the day. For some of every day, though, I leave it to rest.

 My corpse is heavy, more or less, especially compared to me, my self.
 Sometimes it’s heavier and sometimes it’s less heavy.
 Nobody’s corpse is really light.

 My corpse is fun, at times.
 At other times it’s a burden.
 It depends on where I’m dragging it, and why.
 I can usually take it where I want to go, but sometimes I can’t.
-Or I think I can’t (which often means that I can’t).
+Or I believe I can’t (which often means that I can’t).

 I share my corpse with others sometimes.
 Other people can enjoy it, too—but only from the outside in.
 I’m the only one who enjoys my corpse from the inside out.